williamyaoh/flip/doc/flip.1.md

 **flip** is Unicode-aware and makes sure not to break apart graphemes.
 For example, the 'character' "é" actually consists of two *different* Unicode code points:
 "e" and " ́".
-Naively reversing this bytewise would result in " ́e": not likely what you want.
+Naively reversing this on each Unicode code point would result in " ́e": not likely what you want.
 The "e" and its diacritic should intuitively stay together when the text they're part of gets reversed.

 # ENCODINGS